oppsec/juumla/README.md

 <br>

 ### 🐳 Docker
-If you want to run Juumla in a Docker container, follow this commands:
+If you want to run Juumla in a Docker container, follow these commands:

 ```
 1. Clone the repository - git clone https://github.com/oppsec/juumla.git